UO-CIS211/UO-CIS211.github.io/chapters/appendix_internals.md

 Hash tables (called "hashmaps" in Java) are a form of "scatter storage".
-Let's consider the dict `{ "dog": 22, "cat": 13 }`, and assume the `dict` structure initially has room for 5 entries.
+Let's consider the dict `{ "dog": 22, "cat": 13 }`, and assume the `dict` structure initially has room for 5 (key, value) pairs.

  ![`{"dog": 22, "cat": 13}`](img_internals/dict-2elem.svg)